 - Bland-Name Product: Banana Computers instead of Apple.

-- "Blind Idiot" Translation: The writer is Finnish so it was bound to happen once in a while.
+- "Blind Idiot" Translation: The writer is Finnish so it is bound to happen once in a while.
 You can still understand it but occasionally there is an awkward grammar problem.

 - Cheshire Cat Grin: Toska gives one almost constantly.
 It's the first hint that something is... off about him.

 - Fanservice: Every now and then on the author's accounts.
 There's also that shot of Leona's bare back...
-Then there's this.
+And also with Sela's cleavage later on.

 - Foe-Tossing Charge: Inverted with Toska and Miko.
 Toska does the charging and ends being the one tossed.